CheAhMeD/MusicStation/README.md

 #### Used Hardware

-You can use the minimal harware required to replicate the MusicStation
+*The MusicStation is a custom build music unit, from the wood box to the amplifier...*

 ##### Minimal
 - Raspberry Pi 4: